BroadbandForum/usp/specification/mtp/mqtt/index.md

 The specific error codes are listed in the MTP [Brokered USP Record Errors](/specification/mtp#brokered-usp-record-errors) section.

-**R-MQTT.31a** - USP Endpoints receiving a MQTT 5.0 `PUBLISH` packet MUST interpret Content Type property of "usp.error" or "application/vnd.usp.error" (the registered USP error message mime type) as indicating the packet contains a USP error message and code.
+**R-MQTT.31a** - USP Endpoints receiving a MQTT 5.0 `PUBLISH` packet MUST interpret the Content Type property of "usp.error" or "application/vnd.usp.error" (the registered USP error message MIME type) as indicating the packet contains a USP error message and code.

 MQTT 5.0 includes a Reason Code that is used to respond to `PUBLISH` packets when QoS 1 or QoS 2 is used.

-**R-MQTT.32** - When a USP Endpoint using MQTT 5.0 receives a `PUBLISH` packet with QoS 1 or QoS 2 containing a USP Record or an encapsulated USP Message within a USP Record that cannot be extracted for processing, the receiving USP Endpoint MUST include Reason Code 153 (0x99) identifying “Payload format invalid” in any `PUBACK` or `PUBREC` packet.
+**R-MQTT.32** - When a USP Endpoint using MQTT 5.0 receives a `PUBLISH` packet with QoS 1 or QoS 2 containing a USP Record or an encapsulated USP Message within a USP Record that cannot be extracted for processing, the receiving USP Endpoint MUST include Reason Code 153 (0x99) identifying "Payload format invalid" in any `PUBACK` or `PUBREC` packet.

 Note these packets will be received by the MQTT server and will not be forwarded to the USP Endpoint that originally sent the USP Record.